hwakabh/bennu-official.page/README.md

 For further information of Django framework, please visit [the official documents](https://docs.djangoproject.com/en/5.0/releases/5.0/).

-Please set up the runtime with the version above, and basically code base here would be expected to run with `pyenv` for local development, \
+Please set up the runtime with the version above, and the codebase here is generally expected to run with `pyenv` for local development, \
 so it is recommended to install `pyenv` first with following [the docs](https://github.com/pyenv/pyenv).

 ```shell